jay-shenoy/LBM_everywhere/README.md

 I have also done isothermal , non-isothermal VP-LBM where bounce back on obstacle(no slip BC or in general dirichlet BC) can be avoided using external force.

 There is alternate to bounce back BC which is counter slip , it can even handle non-linear robin bc (radiation bc).
-I have also written codes foer this as well
+I have also written codes for this as well

 ## Can LBM do turbulent flows or turbulence modelling ?